Intelligent-Silicon/Samsung-A05s-SM-A057F-SM-A057G-CustomRoms/README.md

 [Derpfest](https://derpfest.org/) & [AlphaDroid](https://alphadroid.org): Popular options known for being fast, stable, and offering extensive user interface tweaks.

 [Paranoid Android](https://paranoidandroid.co/): A historically significant, refined ROM that focuses on design and unique feature

+### XDA Developer's

+A special mention goes to [XDA Developers](https://www.xda-developers.com/) as the world's largest online community for mobile software development, founded in 2002!
+It serves as a premier forum and resource hub for Android enthusiasts, developers, and users to discuss, troubleshoot, and customize mobile devices, including rooting, custom ROMs, and hacks.
+Now owned by Valnet Inc., it also provides news, reviews, and coverage on broader technology topics like PC components and Ai.